AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 * Convert an Adobe PDF to an eCatalog asset.
 * Convert an Adobe Photoshop Document (.PSD) to a banner template asset for personalization.
-* Rasterize an Adobe Illustrator file (.AI) or an Adobe Photoshop Encapsulated PostScript® file (.EPS).
+* Rasterize an Adobe Illustrator file (.AI) or an Adobe Photoshop Encapsulated PostScript&reg; file (.EPS).
 * [Video profiles](/help/assets/video-profiles.md) and [Imaging profiles](/help/assets/image-profiles.md) can be used to define processing of videos and images, respectively.

 See [Uploading Assets](/help/assets/manage-assets.md#uploading-assets).